edstott/EEE1labs/DECA/Part1/Section1.md

 | 1000 | 0111 | 0   |     |
 | 1000 | 0111 | 1   |     |

 In the Simulation tab you will see that the bus inputs are given text fields, not buttons.
-You can enter data in three different formats here: binary (prefix with \texttt{0b}, e.g. \texttt{0b1010}), hexadecimal (prefix with \texttt{0x}, e.g. \texttt{0xa}), and decimal (no prefix).
+You can enter data in three different formats here: binary (prefix with `0b`, e.g. `0b1010`), hexadecimal (prefix with `0x`, e.g. `0xa`), and decimal (no prefix).
 You can also change the radix of the output using the provided buttons.

-				\begin{task}
-					Simulate the 4-bit multiplexer and test to ensure it works as expected.
+- [ ] Simulate the 4-bit multiplexer and test to ensure it works as expected.
-				\end{task}

- 			\subsubsection{Hierarchical design with busses}
+### Hierarchical design with busses

 Splitting and merging the busses was quite laborious but there is a great benefit once you build hierarchical designs with busses.
 To illustrate, we'll create a 4-input, 4-bit multiplexer, using the 2-input, 4-bit multiplexer we just built.
-Create a new sheet called \texttt{mux4x4}.
-The layout will be similar to the \texttt{mux4} component, except most of the wires will now be busses.
+Create a new sheet called `mux4x4`.
+The layout will be similar to the `mux4` component, except most of the wires will now be busses.

-				Using the diagram from Section~\ref{sec:mux4} as a reference, place 4-bit bus input ports \texttt{A}, \texttt{B}, \texttt{C} and \texttt{D}, and an output port \texttt{Y}.
-We can also use a bus to combine the two select inputs, so create a 2-bit input port \texttt{S}.
-Next, recreate the 4 channel multiplexer with the same tree structure as the \texttt{mux4}, using your \texttt{mux2x4} component instead of \texttt{mux2}.
-Notice that you can now directly connect the input ports with the \texttt{mux2x4} instances since the widths of both ports match.
-The \texttt{S} bus will need to be split into two 1-bit wires to control each layers of the multiplexer tree.
+Using the diagram for a [4-input, 1-bit multiplexer as a reference](Section1.md#building-and-testing-the-4-input-multiplexer), place 4-bit bus input ports `A`, `B`, `C` and `D`, and an output port `Y`.
+We can also use a bus to combine the two select inputs, so create a 2-bit input port `S`.
+Next, recreate the 4 channel multiplexer with the same tree structure as the `mux4`, using your `mux2x4` component instead of `mux2`.
+Notice that you can now directly connect the input ports with the `mux2x4` instances since the widths of both ports match.
+The bits of the `S` bus will need selected individually to control each layer of the multiplexer tree.

 Run the simulation on this new sheet, and test the circuit.
-You should use a similar testing strategy to the one used to test the \texttt{mux2x4}.
-Choose test inputs that prove that the output matches the correct input A--D, depending on the state of S.
+You should use a similar testing strategy to the one used to test the `mux2x4`.
+Choose test inputs that prove that the output matches the correct input `A`–`D`, depending on the state of `S`.

-				\begin{task}
-					Implement and test the 4-input, 4-bit multiplexer.
+- [ ] Implement and test the 4-input, 4-bit multiplexer.
-				\end{task}

-		\begin{mdframed}[backgroundcolor=blue!20]
-			\subsection{Challenge: a multi-purpose logic gate}
+## Challenge: a multi-purpose logic gate
-				\label{sec:multilogic}

 One application of a multiplexer is to implement instructions inside a CPU.
 For example, a CPU might have two operands $A$ and $B$ and four different operations:
-				\begin{itemize}[noitemsep]
-				\item Bitwise $\text{ NOT } A$
+- Bitwise $\text{ NOT } A$
-				\item Bitwise $A \text{ OR } B$
+- $A \text{ OR } B$
-				\item Bitwise $A \text{ AND } B$
+- $A \text{ AND } B$
-				\item Bitwise $A \text{ XOR } B$
+- $A \text{ XOR } B$
-				\end{itemize}

-				\emph{Bitwise} operations are performed independently between each bit of one multi-bit operand and the corresponding bit of the other operand.
+*Bitwise* operations are performed independently between each bit of one multi-bit operand and the corresponding bit of the other operand.
 For example, $0111\text{ AND }1101=0101$ as a bitwise operation.

 Separate logic gates calculate each function and an instruction code selects which result is passed to the output.
-The resulting logic block is the beginnings of a CPU component called an \emph{arithmetic and logic unit} (ALU).
+The resulting logic block is the beginnings of a CPU component called an *arithmetic and logic unit* (ALU).

 				 \noindent\input{graphics/DECA-ALU1}

-				 Create a hierarchical design that implements this functionality with components (sheets) called \texttt{NOT4}, \texttt{AND4}, \texttt{OR4}, \texttt{XOR4} and \texttt{mux4x4}.
-The inputs \texttt{A} and \texttt{B}, and the result \texttt{Y} should each have 4 bits, while the instruction input \texttt{S} should have 2 bits.
+Create a hierarchical design that implements this functionality with components (sheets) called `NOT4`, `AND4`, `OR4`, `XOR4` and `mux4x4`.
+The inputs `A` and `B`, and the result `Y` should each have 4 bits, while the instruction input \texttt{S} should have 2 bits.
 Each of the logic gates shown above represent bitwise operations and you will need to create sheets for them that contain four instances of each gate to process all the bits of the input operands.

-				 Simulate the design with a similar strategy to before: select several different test values for \texttt{A} and \texttt{B}, and for each of these try the four possible values for the instruction code \texttt{S}.
+Simulate the design with a similar strategy to before: select several different test values for `A` and `B`, and for each of these try the four possible values for the instruction code `S`.
 Check that the output matches what you would expect for each bitwise operation.
-		\end{mdframed}